Sean Hannity criticized by Fox News contributors over Cohen relationship

 Trump and Hannity have developed a close relationship, with the president often tweeting to his followers to watch Hannity’s show.

 Hannity is one of the most influential — and richest — cable news hosts.
 His Fox News show brought in more than $70 million a year, according to the latest data from the media measurement firm Kantar.
-He’s also the last major primetime talent contracted by the late Fox News chief executive, Roger Ailes, who resigned after numerous allegations of sexual harassment.
+He’s also the last major prime-time talent contracted by Roger Ailes, the Fox News chief executive who resigned in July 2016 after numerous allegations of sexual harassment (Ailes died last May).

-Hannity dodged most of the scandals that swept through Fox News, which resulted in resignations from Ailes, former host Bill O’Reilly and former co-president Bill Shine.
+Hannity dodged most of the scandals that swept through Fox News, which resulted in the resignations of Ailes, host Bill O’Reilly and co-president Bill Shine.
 Hannity has denied an allegation by political commentator Debbie Schlussel that he tried to lure her to a hotel room during a book signing.

-The details of Hannity’s connection to Cohen may never be fully made public, but the host took the revelation seriously enough to address the situation on his radio show, publish numerous tweets to clarify his relationship with Cohen, and address the topic during his Fox News show on Monday night.
+The details of Hannity’s connection to Cohen may never be fully made public, but the host took the revelation seriously enough to address it on his radio show, publish numerous tweets to clarify his relationship with Cohen, and address the topic during his Fox News show on Monday night.

 Rep. Gerry Connolly, D-Va., called for Fox News to fire Hannity during a CNN appearance on Monday.